mdlab-um/camk2_linkers/README.md

 1_tructure models/

-  initial structural models derived from Modeller
+  initial structural models derived from Modeller<br>
   the last snapshots of MD simulations at 400 K.

 2_simulation_scripts/